The indefinite pronouns are:

 Is this anybody's coat?

-We use else after indefinite pronouns to refer to people or things in addition to the ones we already mentioned.
+We use else after indefinite pronouns to refer to other people or things:

 All the family came, but no one else.